avionica70b/QoS_MIDER/README.md

 # QoS_MIDER
 This repository contains the Dataset and NS3 code used to generate the data for our analysis presented in the paper Titled "Optimizing QoS in Wireless IoT Networks: A Cross-Layer based Experimental Study"".
+The paper is accepted in for publication in IEEE CAMAD 2024 and will appear in the IEEE Xplore in matter of days.

+Details of Dataset
+The dataset was collected using NS3 simulation of an Industrial IoT network with diverse applications deployed in it.
+The applications were mimicking IIoT use cases like Production Line Monitoring, Sensor Updates, Surveillance, Automated Guided Vehicles (AGVs) and general data communicaiton.
+The data comprises of three files for throughput, latency, and packet loss along with OSI layer parameters Contention Window, MCS, Transmit Power, Ack timeout, and Queue Size.
+The data can be used with MIDER tool (in MATLAB) to perform a cros layer design parameters study to find inter-dependencies and relationships between parameters.
+They can eventually be used for cross layer based Network Optimization.